DarthSim/hivemind/README.md

 ## Installation

-You need Go to build the project.
+You need Go 1.5 or later to build the project.

 ```bash
 $ go get -u -f github.com/DarthSim/hivemind
 ```
+__Note:__ You need to set `GO15VENDOREXPERIMENT=1` to build hivemind with Go 1.5.

 __Note:__ You can update Hivemind the same way.